-We are happy to report the POLST legislation to expand signing privileges to APRNs (Advanced Practice Registered Nurse) was signed June 30 by the Governor and will go into effect on July 1, 2014!! more
+We are happy to report that Act 154, the POLST legislation to expand signing privileges to APRNs (Advanced Practice Registered Nurse) was signed June 30 by the Governor and went into effect on July 1, 2014!! more

 As of July 1, 2014 Hawai‘i has a new (and improved) POLST form.
 The Kōkua Mau website is the central source for POLST information for Hawai‘i and you can download the new POLST form and updated POLST information for providers and consumers here.

 All POLST forms filled out and signed by a physician before July 1, 2014 remain valid!

 While the ‘old’ POLST forms with the word ‘physician orders’ are still valid.
 We recommend that you only use the new POLST form after July 1, 2014.
 It has a new added section E and quite a few wording changes.

 POLST = Provider Orders for Life-Sustaining Treatment, is your care wishes carried out through: